 Why do we exist?
 Because when children learn how to develop healthy relationships it benefits their mental well-being and builds long term skills that help them avoid violence and substance abuse.

-The Centre seeks to promote an expanded concept of School Mental Health (SMH) through innovative research partnerships, high quality training opportunities, and a commitment to knowledge mobilization.
-The vision of effective SMH is one where a multidisciplinary group of professionals can offer evidence-based services ranging from prevention to intervention, effectively removing barriers to learning and ultimately promoting well-being.
+The Centre seeks to promote an expanded concept of School Mental Health in which the term “Expanded School Mental Health” describes what we believe are the core elements of effective school mental health initiatives.
+These initiatives are developed through innovative research partnerships, high quality training opportunities, and a commitment to knowledge mobilization between schools and community agencies.
+The goal is to create a system of care that offers a full continuum of effective mental health promotion, early intervention, and treatment for youth.
+The vision of effective school mental health is one where multidisciplinary professionals within school-community partnerships can offer evidence-based services ranging from prevention to intervention, effectively removing barriers to learning and ultimately promoting well-being.

 We collaborate with a wide range of stakeholders invested in integrated approaches to reduce barriers to student learning, including families, youth, educators, mental health and other child system staff, advocates, legislators, researchers and government officials.
 The CSMH is committed to promoting success for all students through a shared family – school – community agenda.